 Is there a link?

-Cell phones emit heat and radiofrequency energy (radio waves), from their antennas and batteries.
+Cell phones and electrical devices emit heat and radiofrequency energy (radio waves), from their antennas and batteries.
 The tissues that can absorb this energy, when pressed to ear, include skin, the ear, parotid salivary gland, lining of the brain and brain itself.
 Other tissues can be affected if the device is stored next to skin such as in the bra or trouser pocket.
 Ninety three percent of the UK population now have a mobile phone, a figure that has increased three fold since since 2003.
 Over this time, the number of cell phone calls per day, the length of each call, and the amount of time people use cell phones have also intensified.
 If the energy they produce influences the risk of cancer, even by a small amount, it would affect a vast sum of people and hence the reason why several public health organization have conducted numerous studies to see if the incidence of disease has increased in the tissues nearest to the antenna.

 Reassuringly the radiofrequency energy produced by cellphones is non-ionizing radiation, which means it does not directly cause DNA damage.
 In animal studies, conducted by the National Institute of Environmental Health Sciences (NIEHS), cellphones have not been found to cause cancer or to enhance the cancer-causing chemicals.
 The only consistently recognized biological effect of radiofrequency energy is heating.
 The ability of microwave ovens to heat food is one example of this effect of radiofrequency energy.
 Radiofrequency exposure from cell phones does cause heating but it is not sufficient to measurably increase body temperature or “cook” the head.
 It has also been suggested that radiofrequency energy might affect glucose metabolism but the weak evidence is conflicting.
 One study showed increased glucose metabolism in the region of antenna compared with tissues on the opposite side of the brain.
 The other study reported the opposite, glucose metabolism reduced on the side of the brain where the phone was used.
 This is unlikely to significant risk mechanism.
 Another study investigated whether cell phones affects the flow of blood in the brain and found no evidence of such an effect.